georchestra/mapstore2-georchestra/docs/technical_guides/developer_guide/documentation.en.md

 mkdocs build
 ```

+## GitHub Pages publishing

+GitHub Pages publishing relies on a dedicated output branch:

+- the documentation source stays in `docs/` on the working branch
+- the `docs-pages` GitHub Actions workflow builds the MkDocs site
+- the generated site is copied to `docs/` on the `gh_page` branch

+The expected GitHub setting is:

+- `Settings > Pages`
+- `Source`: `Deploy from a branch`
+- `Branch`: `gh_page`
+- `Folder`: `/docs`

+This mode publishes the generated static site, not the raw Markdown sources.

 ## Translations

 This documentation is organized with language suffixes such as `.en.md` and `.fr.md`, and the MkDocs `i18n` plugin assembles the localized site.